atosystem/MusicChain/README.md

 # MusicChain

-> *A platform for original and cover music to be seen and valuable.*
+> *A platform to make Original and Cover Visible and Valuable*

 ![](musicChain_arch_not_transparent.svg?raw=true&sanitize=true)

 ## Setup
-1. Run `./setup.sh` in the music-dapp folder.
+1. First make sure you start your docker and Ganache.
+Then execute `./setup.sh`folder.
 ```
 ./setup.sh
 ```